 Of course, there is plenty of planning involved – somebody has got to get those classes scheduled perfectly so nothing overlaps – as well as the fact that you have to play the role of a motivator.

-And you will deal with clients on a daily basis.
+And you will deal with clients daily.
 These range from regulars to newbies.
-It’s about working out in which classes they will see the greatest benefit, ensuring that people stay motivated and more.
+It’s about working out in which classes they will benefit most, ensuring that people stay motivated, and more.

 If you think that working in the group exercise field is for you, you can look into one of these certifications offered by some of the best online training companies in the United States.
 I would recommend the following: